ghowland/sireus/documentation/godoc.md

     BotExtractor           BotExtractorQueryKey      `json:"bot_extractor"`             // This is the information we use to create the ephemeral Bots, but taking their names from this query's metric key
     States                 []BotForwardSequenceState `json:"states"`                    // States can only advance from the start to the end, they can never go backwards.
 It's a sequence, but you can skip steps forward.
 Using several of these, many situations can be modelled.
     LockTimers             []BotLockTimer            `json:"lock_timers"`               // Lock timers work at BotGroup or Bot level, and block any execution for a period of time, so the previous action's results can be evaluated
     BotTimeoutStale        Duration                  `json:"bot_timeout_stale"`         // Duration since Bot.VariableValues was last updated until this Bot is marked as Stale.
-Stale bots only execute Actions from a State named "Stale", so that you can respond, but no other states actions will apply.
+Stale bots only execute Conditions from a State named "Stale", so that you can respond, but no other states actions will apply.
     BotTimeoutRemove       Duration                  `json:"bot_timeout_remove"`        // Duration since Bot.VariableValues was last updated until this bot is removed.
 Bots are ephemeral.
     BotRemoveStoreDuration Duration                  `json:"bot_remove_store_duration"` // Duration since removal that a Bot is stored for inspection, so that you don't lose access to useful information.
 If the bot returns before this duration is over, it will be resumed.
 Resumption can be refused setting BotGroup.RefuseBotResumption
     RefuseBotResumption    bool                      `json:"refuse_bot_resumption"`     // If true, once a bot is removed, while it is being stored for inspect, if it returns it will not be resumed.
 Instead a new bot will be created to disconnect their history, even though they share the same BotKey
-    ActionThreshold        float64                   `json:"action_threshold"`          // Minimum Action Final Score to execute a command.
-Allows ignoring lower scoring Actions for testing or troubleshooting
+    ConditionThreshold     float64                   `json:"action_threshold"`          // Minimum Condition Final Score to execute a command.
+Allows ignoring lower scoring Conditions for testing or troubleshooting
-    CommandHistoryDuration Duration                  `json:"command_history_duration"`  // How long we keep history for ActionCommandResult values
+    CommandHistoryDuration Duration                  `json:"command_history_duration"`  // How long we keep history for ConditionCommandResult values
     JournalRollupStates    []string                  `json:"journal_rollup_states"`     // If any of these states become Active, then they will be rolled up into Journal collection, example: Outage Report
     JournalRollupDuration  Duration                  `json:"journal_rollup_duration"`   // Time between a Journal Rollup ending, and another Journal Rollup beginning, so that they are grouped together.
 This collects flapping outages together.
     Queries                []BotQuery                `json:"queries"`                   // Queries used to populate the Variables
-    Variables              []BotVariable             `json:"variables"`                 // Variables get their data from Queries, and are used in ActionConsideration evaluations to score the Action
+    Variables              []BotVariable             `json:"variables"`                 // Variables get their data from Queries, and are used in ConditionConsideration evaluations to score the Condition
-    Actions                []Action                  `json:"actions"`                   // Actions get scored using ActionConsideration and the highest scored Action that IsAvailable will be executed.
+    Conditions             []Condition               `json:"actions"`                   // Conditions get scored using ConditionConsideration and the highest scored Condition that IsAvailable will be executed.
 Excecution also requires no LockTimers or other blocking factors.
-The biggest factor is that Actions only are tested and execute when certain BotStates are set, so there is a built-in grouping of available Actions based on the BotState.
+The biggest factor is that Conditions only are tested and execute when certain BotStates are set, so there is a built-in grouping of available Conditions based on the BotState.
     Bots                   []Bot                     // These are the ephemeral workers of Sireus.
-In an Action, the Queries populate VariableValues and then the ActionConsiderations are scored to determine if an action IsAvailable.
+In a Condition, the Queries populate VariableValues and then the ConditionConsiderations are scored to determine if an action IsAvailable.

     // Invalid = Isn't getting all the information.
 Stale = Information out of data.
 Removed = No data for too long, removing.
     InvalidBots      []string
     StaleBots        []string
     RemovedBots      []string
-    FreezeActions bool   // If true, no actions will be taken for this BotGroup.
+    FreezeConditions bool   // If true, no actions will be taken for this BotGroup.
 Allows group level control.
     LockKey          string // Formatted with: (Site.Name).(BotGroup.Name)
 }
 ```

 ## type [BotLockTimer](<https://github.com/ghowland/sireus/blob/main/code/data/bot_group_data.go#L125-L132>)

-BotLockTimer is used to both block an Action from being executed, if the BotLockTimer.IsActive and has not reached the Timeout yet.
-Actions can use multiple BotLockTimers which essentially act as execution "channels" where Actions execute 1 at a time.
+BotLockTimer is used to both block a Condition from being executed, if the BotLockTimer.IsActive and has not reached the Timeout yet.
+Conditions can use multiple BotLockTimers which essentially act as execution "channels" where Conditions execute 1 at a time.

 BotLockTimeType specifies the scope of the lock.
 Is it locked at the Bot level or the BotGroup level?
 BotGroup level locks \(LockBotGroup\) are essentially global level locks, as BotGroups do not interact with each other, as they are data silos for decision\-making.